-Heritage Council Act 2003, or with UNESCO on the World Heritage List construction aroused List construction aroused controversy, e.g. public protests on a large scale and/or extensive media attention environmental value, e.g. unique eco-friendly construction techniques innovative value, e.g. unique eco-friendly construction materials and methods e.g. unique eco-friendly construction techniques innovative value, e.g. the structure used or pioneered non-standard construction materials and methods cultural value, e.g. the structure has strong or special association with the community or has high aesthetic attributes valued by the community Aboriginal and Torress Strait Islander importance receipt of an architectural or desian architectural or desian Disposal Authorisa Description of record and tion retention period Justification for retention period award.
-Fit outs Disposal action - 2003, or with UNESCO on the World Heritage List construction aroused controversy, e.g. public protests on a large scale and/or extensive media attention environmental value, e.g. unique eco-friendly construction techniques innovative value, e.g. the structure used or pioneered non- standard construction materials and methods cultural value, e.g. the structure has strong or special association with the community or has high aesthetic attributes valued by the community Aboriginal and Torres Strait Islander importance receipt of an architectural or design award. not become a maintenance and/or financial burden.
+Disposal Authorisation Description of record and retention period Justification for retention period Heritage Council Act 2003, or with UNESCO on the World Heritage List construction aroused controversy, e.g. public protests on a large scale and/or extensive media attention environmental value, e.g. unique eco-friendly construction techniques innovative value, e.g. the structure used or pioneered non- standard construction materials and methods cultural value, e.g. the structure has strong or special association with the community or has high aesthetic attributes valued by the community Aboriginal and Torres Strait Islander importance receipt of an architectural or design award.
+Disposal action - Disposing of surplus property, in accordance with an asset disposal plan, ensures that they do not become a maintenance and/or financial burden.
 It may also free up funds required for capital works, influence decision-making and support the forward estimates and budget processes by enabling reinvestment of disposal revenue.
 For state government, when determining whether property should be disposed of, the agency undertakes periodic reviews to assess how well buildings are performing to meet service delivery requirements and if there are buildings that are surplus to existing or future service delivery needs.
 Buildings identified as surplus to requirements are generally recorded for disposal in a departmental asset register and included on the Government Land Register (for a minimum period of 30 calendar days) to facilitate interagency transfer.
-In accordance with the requirements of the Government Employee Housing Management Framework, departments, which own government employee housing must record their vacant properties in the Government Employee Housing Vebsite Portal.
+In accordance with the requirements of the Government Employee Housing Management Framework, departments, which own government employee housing must record their vacant properties in the Government Employee Housing Website Portal.
 Disposal Policy 3: PMC Review of Certain Surplus Property Dealings outlines a number of special circumstance categories for properties in category one which include where the property has possible native title implications; where the property has significant environmental, heritage or social values and in south east Queensland where the property has koala habitat values; where the property has regional or state-wide dimensions associated with it; and where the determination of most appropriate use for the property requires resolution of significant competing land use issues; category two probity issues; and category three economic issues for properties with a market value over \$2 million.
 Prior to the disposal of properties in these categories, agencies should consult with the Property Management Committee (PMC) via the Secretariat provided by the Department of State Development, Infrastructure and Planning.
-When a heritage building is surplus to the needs of an agency, the existence of a conservation management plan should help to deter
+When a heritage building is surp בויסטיסמו מכנוטוו -